grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - Variant of GFN that should be used for xtb calculations in this step.
       - gfn2
       - gfnff, gfn1, gfn2
-    * - grid
-      - grid preset and SCF threshold that should be used for this step.
-      - low
-      - low, low+, high, high+
     * - run
       - when using the command line interface, it tells CENSO wether to run this part or not.
       - True